Jennifer Nedeau Helm

-The daughter of a lawyer and a teacher, Jennifer has always leveraged her intellectual curiosity and natural creativity to solve big challenges and drive innovative thinking.
-She was born and raised in San Francisco, CA and moved to the East Coast to receive a bachelor’s degree in Journalism from The George Washington University School of Media and Public Affairs nearly 15 years ago.
+Originally born and raised in The Haight Ashbury of San Francisco, CA, Jennifer left the West Coast to attend The George Washington University and has never looked back.
 She is currently based in Washington, DC where she lives with her husband.
-In her free time, she loves to travel, cook, write, read books and spend time with family and friends.
+In her free time, she loves to travel, cook, write, read, run and spend time with family and friends.

-Jennifer has been interviewed by a number of media outlets about her expertise in communications, publishing, politics and digital advertising.
+Jennifer has been interviewed about her expertise in media, politics and digital advertising.
+If you are interested in contacting her, please email her at email@example.com.

 Past Speaking Engagements

-The New York Times Social Media Summit, SXSW 2015, The Smithsonian, Ohio University, Princeton, Netroots Nation, National Press Club, and more.
+The New York Times Social Media Summit, Personal Democracy Forum, South by Southwest, The Smithsonian, Ohio University, Princeton University, Netroots Nation, The National Press Club, and more.

 Past Media Appearances